 A physician with more experience and a proven track record with consistent, high-quality outcomes will want to negotiate compensation based on a higher percentile, such as the 90th percentile.
 If the employer offers compensation at the 50th percentile, the physician aided by survey results will be able to press the employer for an increase due to the physician’s better qualifications, Mr. Kreager says.

-You can order a copy of Employment Contracts for Physicians: The Comprehensive Guide, Second Edition from the TMA Education Center.
+You can find CME for employed physicians from the TMA Education Center.

 TMA Practice E-Tips main page